silviaferreiraUFLA/ID9769/README.md

 ---

-## 💻 Requirements
+## 💻 Softwares

-- MATLAB R2018b or later.
+- Phyton 3.13.
 - OpenDSS Version 9.8.0.1 or later.
-- No additional toolboxes are required.
+- All simulation codes were executed using the Spyder IDE.

 ---